Cirrhosis

 Etiology of Cirrhosis

-The causes of cirrhosis are the same as those of fibrosis (see table Disorders and Medications/Substances That Can Cause Hepatic Fibrosis).
-In high-resource countries, most cases result from chronic alcohol use, chronic viral hepatitis (hepatitis B and C), or metabolic dysfunction–associated steatohepatitis (MASH, formerly known as nonalcoholic steatohepatitis/NASH).
-In parts of Asia and Africa, cirrhosis often results from endemic chronic hepatitis B. (See table Characteristics of Hepatitis Viruses for additional information on hepatitis B and C.) Cirrhosis of unknown etiology (cryptogenic cirrhosis) is becoming less common as many specific causes (eg, chronic hepatitis C, MASH) are identified.
+The causes of cirrhosis are the same as those of fibrosis (see table ).
+In the United States, most cases result from chronic alcohol use, chronic viral hepatitis C, or metabolic dysfunction–associated steatohepatitis (MASH, formerly known as nonalcoholic steatohepatitis [NASH]) (1).
+In some parts of Asia and Africa, cirrhosis often results from endemic chronic hepatitis B (2).
+(See table for additional information on hepatitis B and C.) Cirrhosis of unknown etiology (cryptogenic cirrhosis) has become less common as many specific causes (eg, chronic hepatitis C, MASH) are identified (3).
 Injury to the bile ducts also can result in cirrhosis, as occurs in mechanical bile duct obstruction, primary biliary cholangitis, and primary sclerosing cholangitis.

 Pathophysiology of Cirrhosis